Stochastic dynamics of Arctic sea ice Part I: Additive noise: Abstract

 \section{Abstract}

-We analyze the numerical solutions of a stochastic Arctic sea ice model with constant additive noise over a wide range of external heat-fluxes, $\Delta F_0$, which correspond to greenhouse gas forcing.
-The variability that the stochasticity provides to the deterministic steady state solutions (perennial and seasonal ice states) is illustrated by examining both the stochastic paths and probability density functions (PDFs).
-The principal stochastic moments (standard deviation, mean and skewness) are calculated and compared with those determined from a stochastic perturbation theory described previously by \citet{MW:2013}.
-We examine in detail the competing roles of the destabilizing sea ice-albedo-feedback and the stabilizing long-wave radiative loss contributions to the variability of the ice cover under increased greenhouse-gas forcing.
-In particular, the variability of the stochastic paths at the end of summer shows a clear maximum, which is due to the combination of the increasing importance of the albedo-feedback and its associated ``memory effect'' that accumulates from early spring to late summer.
-This is counterbalanced by the stabilization of the ice cover due to the longwave loss of energy from the ice surface, which is enhanced during winter, thereby focusing the stochastic paths and decreasing the variability in winter.
-The organizing principle for the interpretation of these effects is a generalized Ornstein-Uhlenbeck process with a time dependent potential.
+The noise forcing underlying the variability in the Arctic ice cover has a wide range of principally unknown origins.
+For this reason, the analytical and numerical solutions of a stochastic Arctic sea ice model are analyzed with both additive and multiplicative noise over a wide range of external heat-fluxes, $\Delta F_0$, corresponding to greenhouse gas forcing.
+The stochastic variability fundamentally influences the nature of the deterministic steady state solutions corresponding to perennial, seasonal ice and ice free states.
+Thus, the results are particularly relevant for the interpretation of the state of the system as the ice cover thins with $\Delta F_0$, allowing a thorough examination of the differing effects of additive versus multiplicative noise.
+In the perennial ice regime, the principal stochastic moments are calculated and compared to those determined from a stochastic perturbation theory described previously.
+As $\Delta F_0$ increases, the competing contributions to the variability of the destabilizing sea ice-albedo-feedback and the stabilizing long-wave radiative loss are examined in detail.
+At the end of summer the variability of the stochastic paths shows a clear maximum, which is due to the combination of the increasing influence of the albedo-feedback and an associated ``memory effect'', in which fluctuations accumulate from early spring to late summer.
+This is counterbalanced by the stabilization of the ice cover due to the longwave loss of energy from the ice surface, which is enhanced during winter, thereby focusing the stochastic paths and decreasing the variability.
+Finally, we discuss common examples in stochastic dynamics with multiplicative noise wherein the choice of the stochastic calculus (It\^{o} or Stratonovich) is not necessarily determinable {\em a-priori} from observations alone, which is why we treat both calculi on equal footing herein.